JuliaML/MLLabelUtils.jl/README.md

 # MLLabelUtils

-_Utility package for interpreting and transforming classification targets commonly used in Machine Learning.
-Most notably this library provides a set of functions to convert target arrays from one representation to another._
+_Utility package for interpreting and transforming classification targets for the most commonly used class-label encodings in Machine Learning.
+As such, this package provides functionality to derive or assert properties about some label-encoding or targets array, as well as the functions needed to convert some given targets array into a different label encoding._

 | **Package Status** | **Package Evaluator** | **Build Status**  |
 |:------------------:|:---------------------:|:-----------------:|